Step 1: Request Quotes

 Have you been thinking about installing solar panels in Brisbane but don't know where to start?
 We have done the hard work so that you can educate yourself about solar power, and then request quotes in seconds from Brisbane's best solar companies.
 Brisbane, the capital of the Sunshine State, enjoys idyllic subtropical weather all year round.
-Known as the River City due to the mighty brown snake, which runs through the city, is the third-most populous city in Australia.
+Known as the River City due to the mighty brown snake, which runs through the city, Brisbane is the third-most populous city in Australia.
 Residents in Brisbane enjoy a massive daily average of 4.2hrs of full sun throughout the year, the high daily average of 'full sun' means that a 6.6kW solar power system installed in Brisbane will generate an average of 27.7kWh of electricity per day - which is enough to power the average family home!
-Read on to find out more about the best solar panels for your Brisbane City solar project!
+It comes as no surprise that the top 2 energy saving tips recommended by the Brisbane City Council (Australia's largest carbon neutral organisation) are installing solar panels and buying renewable energy!
+Read on to find out more about the best solar panels for your Brisbane City solar project.

 There are incredibly generous Federal Government Solar Rebates available to homeowners that install solar in Brisbane.
 Please see the 'latest info on solar rebates in QLD' section further down the page to see the solar rebate you are entitled to for various common solar system sizes.
 There is a solar feed-in tariff (FIT) of up to 20c/kWh available to homeowners in Brisbane!
 The feed-in tariff is the amount you get paid by your energy retailer for the excess solar energy back you feed into the grid!
 Some retailers are far more generous than others when it comes to paying you for solar energy, so we created a table further down this page of every energy retailer in QLD and the solar FIT rate that they offer homeowners in Brisbane.

-As of August 2019, roughly 30% of Brisbane's homes are covered in solar panels!
+As of February 2021, over 30% of Brisbane's homes are already covered in solar panels!

 A 6.6kW solar power system is perfect for Brisbane homes.
 6.6kW solar systems typically come with 20 x 330W solar panels, and a 5kW inverter - allowing you to claim 33% more solar rebate than a 5kW system, and also help you to produce more power during low light conditions.
 Residential solar panels are roughly 1.7m long by 1m wide - so installing a 6.6kW system on your home will require at least 34m2 of roof area.